How to Calculate Ticket Volume?

 Businesses can predict future demand by looking into Ticket Volume trends and proactively planning resources accordingly.
 This can help them prepare for busy periods and ensure they have enough resources to handle incoming requests.

-How to calculate Ticket Volume with InvGate Service Desk
+How to calculate Ticket Volume with InvGate Service Management

-You can count on InvGate Service Desk to quickly calculate the Ticket Volume.
+You can count on InvGate Service Management to quickly calculate the Ticket Volume.
 To do so, you must follow these steps:

 1. Determine the period - The first step to calculate Ticket Volume is to determine the period for which you want to calculate it.
 It could be a day, a week, a month, or any other period that makes sense for your organization.

 2. Count the number of tickets - Next, compute the total requests received during the period.
-InvGate Service Desk calculates the number of tickets automatically!
+InvGate Service Management calculates the number of tickets automatically!

 You’ll find this metric in your dashboard as “Total requests.”
 If you want to further analyze your performance, you can filter the requests by status, priority, category, help desk, and agent.